jnjosh/jnjosh.com/content/about.md

 <br />

-In my spare time, I've started doing more [photography](https://instagram.com/jnjosh) and some more filmmaking.
+In my spare time, I've started doing more [photography](https://jnjosh.photography) and some more filmmaking.
 I'm learning German and Japanese (and dabbling in Ukrainian, Spanish, and Portuguese).
 I also really enjoy cooking and [keyboards](/categories/keyboards).
 I'm basically a nerd that has too many interests and spend a lot of my time trying to prioritize them.
 I watch too much content on YouTube.

 ### Previously

+#### 2022

+- Started a new [portfolio site for my photography](https://jnjosh.photography).
+My intent is to post photos that are my favorite or >4 stars in Lightroom there.

 #### 2021